MetLife Stadium: Professional wrestling

 MetLife Stadium has twice hosted WrestleMania—the flagship pay-per-view event of the professional wrestling promotion WWE.
 WrestleMania 29 was held at MetLife Stadium on April 7, 2013.
 With 80,676 spectators, it was the third most-attended event in WWE history, and the highest-grossing event in WWE history at $12.3 million.
 Six years later, MetLife Stadium hosted WrestleMania 35 on April 7, 2019, overtaking WrestleMania 29 with an attendance of 82,265, and $16.9 million in revenue.
-Six years later after WrestleMania 35, MetLife Stadium also hosted the first ever two-night SummerSlam, on August 2–3, 2025.
+Six years after WrestleMania 35, MetLife Stadium also hosted the first ever two-night SummerSlam, on August 2–3, 2025.

 Soccer

 MetLife Stadium is also designed for soccer.
 To prepare for a match, the stadium uses retractable seating in the field level corners to fit a FIFA-sanctioned soccer field.
 Along with being noted for providing exceptional sight-lines, this has allowed the stadium to host several major international matches.

 The first international exhibition match was between Mexico and Ecuador on May 7, 2010, in front of 77,507 fans.
 The stadium hosted another international exhibition soccer match between the United States and Brazil on August 10, 2010.
 Brazil won 2–0 in front of a near-sellout crowd of 77,223; the game was played on a temporary grass field.

 On March 26, 2011, the stadium hosted an international friendly, between the United States and Argentina, which ended in a 1–1 draw and was played in front of a sellout crowd of 78,926.

-On June 18, 2011, the stadium hosted two quarter-final matches of the 2011 CONCACAF Gold Cup.
+On June 18, 2011, the stadium hosted two quarterfinal matches of the 2011 CONCACAF Gold Cup.
 Costa Rica played Honduras to a 1–1 draw with Honduras winning on penalties 4–2 in the first match.
 The second match featured Mexico against Guatemala with Mexico winning 2–1.

-On June 9, 2012, Argentina and Brazil played a friendly match, with Argentina winning in a thrilling 4–3 match featuring a Lionel Messi hat-trick.
-Another exhibition match in preparation for 2014 FIFA World Cup was played on November 14, 2012, between Colombia and Brazil, with Brazil acting as the local team despite a higher affluence of Colombian fans.
+On June 9, 2012, Argentina and Brazil played a friendly match, with Argentina winning in a thrilling 4–3 match featuring a Lionel Messi hat trick.
+Another exhibition match in preparation for the 2014 FIFA World Cup was played on November 14, 2012, between Colombia and Brazil, with Brazil acting as the local team despite a higher affluence of Colombian fans.

 On August 4, 2013, the stadium hosted two second round matches of the 2013 International Champions Cup.
 The first match saw Valencia defeat Inter Milan 4–0 and the second match saw Chelsea defeat AC Milan 2–0.

 On November 15, 2013, Argentina and Ecuador played an international friendly to a 0–0 draw.

 On June 10, 2014, the stadium hosted an international friendly before the 2014 FIFA World Cup between the Republic of Ireland and Portugal with Portugal beating Ireland 5–1.

 On September 9, 2014, the stadium hosted an international friendly between Brazil and Ecuador with Brazil victorious 1–0.

 On March 31, 2015, the stadium hosted an international friendly rematch of Argentina and Ecuador with Argentina prevailing 2–1 in front of 48,000 fans.